-- The Card was used as the original payment method for the accommodations or rental. - You must provide in writing, to the Cardmember, an itemized list and description of the property and/or smoke damage which has occurred. - Prior to submitting a Charge, you must obtain the Cardmember's agreement in writing to: - Accept responsibility for the fees associated with the property and/or smoke damage. - Select American Express as the payment method for the fees associated with the property and/or smoke damage. - Accept the total amount for which the Cardmember is responsible, and that the final billed amount can be up to 15% more than the estimated amount.
+- The Card was used as the original payment method for the accommodations or rental. - You must provide in writing, to the Cardmember, an itemized list and description of the property and/or smoke damage which has occurred. - Prior to submitting a Charge, you must obtain the Cardmember's agreement in writing 1 to: - Accept responsibility for the fees associated with the property and/or smoke damage. - 1.
+The Cardmember's consent must be provided in writing after the damages have occurred and without any threat or duress.

+- Select American Express as the payment method for the fees associated with the property and/or smoke damage. - Accept the total amount for which the Cardmember is responsible, and that the final billed amount can be up to 15% more than the estimated amount.
 No amounts in excess of 115% of the disclosed amount shall be charged to the Cardmember's Card, without the express prior written consent of the Cardmember. - You must obtain Authorization for the amount of the fees associated with the property and/or smoke damage each time a Charge is submitted. - You must prepare a Charge Record separate from the Charge Record for the rental or lodging stay.
 You must adhere to all requirements outlined in Chapter 4, "Transaction Processing" for completion of the Charge Record.
-In addition, you must observe the following: - After the exact fee associated with the property and/or smoke damage has been determined and the Charge is ready for Submission, you must provide the Cardmember with an itemized summary; insert the amount on the Charge Record (in no event in excess of the estimated amount plus 15% agreed to by the Cardmember). - In addition to the other Chargeback rights contained in the Agreement, we may exercise Chargeback rights with respect to any Charge for damages which is not submitted in accordance with all the procedures contained within the Agreement, including the provisions of this Section 4.21.
-"Property Damage to Accommodations and Other Rentals". - You must not include the following in an Authorization Request or in a Charge Submission: - Losses due to theft of the equipment. - Losses due to theft of property or equipment from within a rental accommodation. - Loss of revenue due to the loss of use of the rental equipment or lodging accommodations. - You must submit the Charge to us within 90 calendar days of check-out or rental return date.
+In addition, you must observe the following: - After the exact fee associated with the property and/or smoke damage has been determined and the Charge is ready for Submission, you must provide the Cardmember with an itemized summary; insert the amount on the Charge Record (in no event in excess of the estimated amount plus 15% agreed to by the Cardmember). - In addition to the other Chargeback rights contained in the Agreement, we may exercise Chargeback rights with respect to any Charge for damages which is not submitted in accordance with all the procedures contained within the Agreement, including the provisions of this Section 4.21, "Property Damage to Accommodations and Other Rentals". - You must not include the following in an Authorization Request or in a Charge Submission: - · Losses due to theft of the equipment. - Losses due to theft of property or equipment from within a rental accommodation. - Loss of revenue due to the loss of use of the rental equipment or lodging accommodations. - You must submit the Charge to us within 90 calendar days of check-out or rental return date.